 Français

-Drones are used for a variety of special programs, such as scaring away birds and wildlife with a falcon-shaped Robird drone.
+Drones are used for a variety of special programs at YEG, such as our advanced wildlife management program that uses a falcon-shaped Robird drone.
 YEG has also employed this technology for LIDAR scans of our runways to detect safety and maintenance issues before they arise.
-YEG was also the first Canadian airport to have drones operate at night, to enhance aircraft landing safety.
-We are currently trialling commercial drone cargo delivery services with the goal of becoming the hub for this service for western Canada in the coming years.
+YEG was the first Canadian airport to have drones operate at night, to enhance aircraft landing safety, as well as Canada’s first airport to integrate drone logistics into its operations.

 Embracing this technology at YEG creates jobs, fosters innovation and technology growth and helps keep us at the leading edge of future aviation trends and technology.
 This is why YEG has been proud to partner with technology companies as part of the Alberta Aerospace and Technology Centre to advance RPAS and related technologies, including the design and manufacture of drones at YEG.
 AATC is also part of the effort to make the Edmonton Metropolitan Region into a Living Lab where technology and regulations can be advanced together.